 Because symmetry and polish influence cut grade, it is important to become familiar with these terms.
 Since cut is one of the more important characteristics of a diamond, symmetry, and polish inevitably become important since they affect the appearance of a diamond.

 Information about symmetry and polish can be found in the details section on any diamond page you’re viewing on the Clean Origin site.
+There are many educational resources as you shop for affordable lab made diamonds.

 Which Is More Important?